jhuapl-boss/heaviside/docs/Activities.md

 The fanout function will execute the given step function once per input argument and poll the execution ARN for the results.
 If successful, returns are aggregated into any array to be returned.
-If a failure occures, the failure information is extracted and raised as a `heaviside.exceptions.ActivityException`.
+If a failure occures, the failure information is extracted and raised as a `heaviside.exceptions.ActivityError`.

 The fanout function will also limit the number of concurrently executions and will slowly ramp up the execution of the step functions.
 The ramp up allows for